google/gsocguides/pages/student/09-what_does_community_mean.md

 The word "community" gets thrown around a lot in open source.
 So what does it mean?

 People involved with open source community have differing political, social, economic and ethnic backgrounds.
-They range from elementary school students to the elderly.
+They range from elementary school students to the older adults.
 They work across timezones, languages, and cultures.

 Some developers may work on only a small part of the project codebase, while others know every line from memory.
-Communities also include people who don't work on the source code directly, such as graphic designers or testers.
+Communities also include people who may not work on the source code directly, such as graphic designers, testers, tech writers and community managers.

 When talking about community, it helps to focus in on political and social structure.
 The project participants you talk to may or may not formally represent the project.
 Assume, unless otherwise stated, that people represent and speak only for themselves when you interact with them.
 However, identifying the leaders and the project structure can help you to better interact with all members of the project team.